jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 == Changelog ==

+= 1.1 =
+* Replaced the use of $_SESSION with the use of a custom system to avoid bugs.
+* Minor improvements to code quality.

 = 1.0.2 =
 * Improved code quality.
 * Fixed a minor UI bug on the settings page.